-NOW the boy Samuel was ministering to the LORD before Eli.
-And word from the LORD was rare in those days, visions were infrequent.
+- NOW the boy Samuel was ministering to the LORD in the presence of Eli.

-- 2 It happened at that time as Eli was lying down in his place (now his eyesight had begun to grow dim and he could not see well), - and the lamp of God had not yet gone out, and Samuel was lying down in the temple of the LORD where the ark of God was, - 4 that the LORD called Samuel; and he said, "Here I am." - 5 Then he ran to Eli and said, "Here I am, for you called me."
-But he said, "I did not call, lie down again."
-So he went and lay down. - 6 The LORD called yet again, "Samuel!"
-So Samuel arose and went to Eli and said, "Here I am, for you called me."
-But he answered, "I did not call, my son, lie down again." - Now Samuel did not yet know the LORD, nor had the word of the LORD yet been revealed to him. - 8 So the LORD called Samuel again for the third time.
+And the word of the LORD was rare in those days; there was no frequent vision. - 2 At that time Eli, whose eyesight had begun to grow dim so that he could not see, was lying down in his own place. - 3 The lamp of God had not yet gone out, and Samuel was lying down in the temple of the LORD, where the ark of God was. - 4 Then the LORD called Samuel, and he said, "Here I am!" - 5 and ran to Eli and said, "Here I am, for you called me."
+But he said, "I did not call; lie down again."
+So he went and lay down. - 6 And the LORD called again, "Samuel!" and Samuel arose and went to Eli and said, "Here I am, for you called me."
+But he said, "I did not call, my son; lie down again." - 7 Now Samuel did not yet know the LORD, and the word of the LORD had not yet been revealed to him. - 8 And the LORD called Samuel again the third time.
 And he arose and went to Eli and said, "Here I am, for you called me."
-Then Eli discerned that the LORD was calling the boy. - And Eli said to Samuel, "Go lie down, and it shall be if He calls you, that you shall say, 'Speak, LORD, for Your servant is listening.'
-"So Samuel went and lay down in his place. - Then the LORD came and stood and called as at other times, "Samuel!
+Then Eli perceived that the LORD was calling the boy. - 9 Therefore Eli said to Samuel, "Go, lie down, and if he calls you, you shall say, 'Speak, LORD, for your servant hears.'
+"So Samuel went and lay down in his place. - And the LORD came and stood, calling as at other times, "Samuel!
 Samuel!"
-And Samuel said, "Speak, for Your servant is listening." - 11 The LORD said to Samuel, "Behold, I am about to do a thing in Israel at which both ears of everyone who hears it will tingle. - 12 "In that day I will carry out against Eli all that I have spoken concerning his house, from beginning to end.
+And Samuel said, "Speak, for your servant hears." - 11 Then the LORD said to Samuel, "Behold, I am about to do a thing in Israel at which the two ears of everyone who hears it will tingle. - 12 "On that day I will fulfill against Eli all that I have spoken concerning his house, from beginning to end.

-- 13 "For I have told him that I am about to judge his house forever for the iniquity which he knew, because his sons brought a curse on themselves and he did not rebuke them. - "Therefore I have sworn to the house of Eli that the iniquity of Eli's house shall not be atoned for by sacrifice or offering forever." - 15 So Samuel lay down until morning.
-Then he opened the doors of the house of the LORD.
-But Samuel was afraid to tell the vision to Eli. - 16 Then Eli called Samuel and said, "Samuel, my son."
-And he said, "Here I am." - 17 He said, "What is the word that He spoke to you?
-Please do not hide it from me.
-May God do so to you, and more also, if you hide anything from me of all the words that He spoke to you." - So Samuel told him everything and hid nothing from him.
-And he said, "It is the LORD; let Him do what seems good to Him." - 19 Thus Samuel grew and the LORD was with him and let none of his words fail. - 20 All Israel from Dan even to Beersheba knew that Samuel was confirmed as a prophet of the LORD. - And the LORD appeared again at Shiloh, because the LORD revealed Himself to Samuel at Shiloh by the word of the LORD.
+- "And I declare to him that I am about to punish his house forever, for the iniquity that he knew, because his sons were blaspheming God, and he did not restrain them. - "Therefore I swear to the house of Eli that the iniquity of Eli's house shall not be atoned for by sacrifice or offering forever." - 15 Samuel lay until morning; then he opened the doors of the house of the LORD.
+And Samuel was afraid to tell the vision to Eli. - But Eli called Samuel and said, "Samuel, my son."
+And he said, "Here I am." - And Eli said, "What was it that he told you?
+Do not hide it from me.
+May God do so to you and more also if you hide anything from me of all that he told you." - 18 So Samuel told him everything and hid nothing from him.
+And he said, "It is the LORD.
+Let him do what seems good to him." - 19 And Samuel grew, and the LORD was with him and let none of his words fall to the ground. - And all Israel from Dan to Beersheba knew that Samuel was established as a prophet of the LORD. - And the LORD appeared again at Shiloh, for the LORD revealed himself to Samuel at Shiloh by the word of the LORD.